realworldocaml/book/book/testing/README.md

     ~finally:(fun () -> cleanup process)
 ```

-We fixed the problem, but solution should make you uncomfortable.
-For
+We fixed the problem, but the solution should make you uncomfortable.
-one thing, why is one second the right timeout, rather than a half a
+For one thing, why is one second the right timeout, rather than a half
-second, or ten?
-The time we wait is some balance between reducing the
+a second, or ten?
+The time we wait is some balance between reducing
-likelihood of a non-deterministic failure versus preserving
+the likelihood of a non-deterministic failure versus preserving
-performance of the test, which is a bit of an awkward trade-off to have
+performance of the test, which is a bit of an awkward trade-off to
-to make.
+have to make.

 We can improve on this by removing the `Clock.after` call, and instead
 adding a retry loop to the `connect` test helper